glyh/on_pal/language/syntax.md

 ## Classification
 Yula's syntax is strongly influenced by [Rust](https://www.rust-lang.org/).

+## References

+- An Empirical Investigation into Programming Language Syntax

 ## List of readable languages

 Here's a list of language I found pretty readable to human: